-Statutory Description Applicability by Applicant Type Threshold Description Municipality Tribal Government Project location.
-The facility, unless as allowed by terms described under Section 8.1 Special Policies: Facilities Located within the Applicant Municipality's ETJ, shall be located in the municipality that applies for the grant.
+Statutory Description bility by int Type Threshold Description Municipality Tribal Government Project location.
+Is the project located within the Applicant's jurisdiction as defined in the Act?
+The facility, unless as allowed by terms described under Section 8.1 Special Policies Facilities Located within the Applicant Municipality's ETJ, shall be located in the municipality that applies for the grant.
 See also Section 4 Eligible Applicants. ✓ Project ownership.
-The municipality or tribal government that applies for the grant, unless as allowed by terms described under Section 8.3 Special Policies: Joint Ownership with a Political Subdivision, shall own the facility.
-See also Section 4 Eligible Applicants. ✓ ✓ Project operation.
-A project shall be operated by the municipality or tribal government that applies for the grant, directly or under contract. ✓ ✓ Local match.
+Is the Project owned by the Applicant as defined in the Act?
+The municipality or tribal government that applies for the grant, unless as allowed by terms described under Section 8.3 Special Policies Joint Ownership with a Political Subdivision, shall own the facility.
+See also Section 4 Eligible Applicants. ✓ ✓ Local match.
 Assistance from the fund must include a 1:1 match.
 Projects with a higher level of local matching funds may be preferred as compared to those with a lower level.
-See Section 5 Matching Requirements for more information. ✓ ✓
+See Section 5 Matching Requirements for more information. √ √ Historic Property Does the Project involve a building that is 50 years old or older?
+If so, does the Application include the necessary documentation?
+An application for a grant of assistance to assist in the preservation, restoration, conversion, rehabilitation, or reuse of a historic building or district shall include a notification of approval from the State Historic Preservation Officer that the work proposed in the application conforms to the United States Secretary of the Interior's Standards for the Treatment of Historic Properties.
+See Section 8.2 Special Policies Historic Buildings for more information. ✓ ✓ Grant Amount Does the Application adhere to the applicable grant limits?
+Grant amounts must adhere to statutory requirements.
+See Section 6 Grant Amounts for details. √ √ Two-year Rule Does the Application adhere to the "two-year rule"?
+A municipality or tribal government may only receive one grant of each type (planning or construction) in any two-year period.
+See Section 4 Eligible Applicants for more information. ✓ ✓